 Challenger’s summer program is designed to review academic concepts while offering meaningful interaction with teachers and other students.

-Half-day and all-day programs are available and begin June 13.
-Students will engage in unique learning exercises, drills, and activities using methods that have proven successful for nearly six decades—it’s the perfect way to enrich your child’s summer days!
+Half-day and all-day programs are available and begin June 12 and 13.
+Students will engage in unique learning exercises, drills, and activities using methods that have proven successful for six decades—it’s the perfect way to enrich your child’s summer days!